jakebernhard/kanbas-learning-platform/README.md

 ### Starting the Node Server

-1. Navigate into the `server` directory.
+1. Navigate into the `kanbas-node-server-app` directory.
 2. Run:

 ```bash